wp-plugins/fd-footnotes/readme.txt

 == Changelog ==

-= 1.2 =
+= 1.21 =
-* This is a placeholder for the next release.
+* Fixed problem where sometimes WordPress would not correctly add the closing paragraph tag in posts with footnotes.
+This is a stable workaround for a wpautop() bug in WordPress.
+Thanks to Roger Chen for the tip.